How to Decline a College Acceptance Offer

 Why This Email Was Successful

 They include a personal touch by specifically referencing the individual they corresponded with.
-Doing so demonstrates that the student values the support that the university provided them.
+Doing so demonstrates that the student values the support that the university provides them.
 It clearly outlines your decision to attend another college and the careful consideration behind it.
 The student also ends with a losing thank you and a polite sign-off.

 Overall, the email is clear and concise.